 Healthy People Food For Cats

 My Seren-Kitty never met a meal she didn’t like—including my own.
-Once she even decided to taste the hot mustard dip from my plate.
+Once she even tasted the hot mustard dip from my plate.
 Have you ever seen a cat LEVITATE?!
 Kitty foaming at the mouth is no laughing matter <snort> except the little squirt came back for seconds!

-In the past year, I’ve created a monster because at age 18, I figure Seren should get to eat ANYTHING she wants.
-So now she believes it’s cool to graze from my plate.
-And then Karma-Kat thinks HE should do the same.
+In her last year, I created a monster because at age 21, I figured Seren should get to eat ANYTHING she wanted.
+And then Karma-Kat thought HE should do the same.
 Yikes!
 (BAD Amy…)

-The first week we had Karma, he conducted a snatch-and-grab, swiped a kabob from my husband’s plate and took off with it.
-(10 second rule…hubby chased him down and “rescued” the kabob.)
-These days, the fur-kids aren’t allowed in the kitchen until AFTER we’ve finished our meal.
-And yes…they still get the occasional healthy treat from the table.
+The first week we had Karma, he conducted a snatch-and-grab, swiped a kabob from my husband’s plate, and took off with it.
+(10-second rule…hubby chased him down and “rescued” the kabob.)
+These days, Karma-Kat and Shadow-Pup still get the occasional healthy treat from the table.

-The key, of course, is that word “healthy.”
+The key, of course, is the word “healthy.”

 People Food Dangers

-Artificial sweeteners keep owners lean but any goodies sweetened with Xylitol could cause kitty liver failure.
+Artificial sweeteners keep owners lean, but any goodies sweetened with Xylitol could cause kitty liver failure.
 Thank goodness cats don’t easily detect or care about sweet flavors.
 Instead, their kitty taste buds are attuned to “meaty” flavors.
 Makes sense, knowing they’re carnivores.
-But that doesn’t mean they don’t at times want to nosh non-meat treats.
+But that doesn’t mean they don’t want to nosh non-meat treats.

-Seren manages to keep her svelt 6-pound figure even when the aroma of baking and roasting turns her purrs to begging.
+Seren kept her svelte 6-pound figure even when the aroma of baking and roasting turned her purrs to begging.
+Karma-Kat puts on table muscle, though, and his pudgy physic requires monitoring.
 Responsible pet parents can offer healthy choices from the table.
 In fact, many holistic veterinarians recommend these foods as a natural way to treat your feline friend.

 Healthy People Food For Cats